Cognigy/Documentation/docs/en/docs/ai/nodes/service/check-agent-availability.md

 ## Example

-To build a simple Flow using the Check Agent Availability Node, follow these steps:
+To build a Flow using the Check Agent Availability Node, follow these steps:

 1. In the Flow editor, add a **Check Agent Availability Node**.
 2. In the **Check Agent Availability** Node editor, enter the required values.
 For example, for the Live Agent handover provider, you need to specify **Live Agent Inbox Id**, **Skills**, and **Languages** that help you sort available agents.